mhannis/homeassistant-denon232/README.md

 ## Play tuner preset
 When the main receiver source is set to Tuner, the receiver can be set to play radio presets and frequencies through the `media_player.play_media` service.
+The integration will automatically determine whether to tune to a frequency or a preconfigured preset.
+Frequencies have to be specified without a dot or comma as in the example.

 ```
 service: media_player.play_media